Bowles DNA Project

 those appointed as Freemen of Fethard in 1771 and 1773-75.

 There are two separate Bowles branches in Canada who can trace their ancestry back to this area.
 The Bowles of Bawnlea who left there in 1827 and settled in Southern Ontario.
 For their story in Canada see The George Bowles Family of Peel County .

 Another Bowles family from The Commons moved to Ballingarry, co.
 Tipperary and then on to Oola, co.
-Limerick which provides us with a vital clue pointing to Oola as the origin of the Bowles of Kilcooly.
+Limerick which provides us with a clue which may yet lead to Oola as the origin of the Bowles of Kilcooly.
 See The Connection Between The Bowles of Kilcooly and The Bowles of Oola, Limerick.

 While it was initially denied by the descendants of both branches in

 Canada, it seemed obvious that these were descendants of the same